lorenzomelo/Data-Driven-Contact-Strategy/README.md

 To fully achieve the desired result, there were two models to be implemented: a propensity model, to estimate the likelihood of customers’ positive responses to a specific campaign, and an eligibility model, to analyze the customers’ contactability.

 Together these two models would allow to assign to each customer a campaign and a contact channel through which the company can send successful marketing communications.

+For a more detailed description of the way in which this project was carried out, please refer to the pdf file called "REPORT".